camphoric/camphoric/doc/development.md

 cp -R .env.example .env
 ```

-This will result in two .env files.
+This will result in these .env files.

+- .env/local/django.env
-- .env/local/postgres
+- .env/local/postgres.env
-- .env/local/django
+- .env/local/react.env

 The only one you'll need to edit is '.env/local/django' file where it says
 'your-django-secret-key-here'.
 You'll do this in the next step.